dnsimple/dnsimple-support/content/writing guide.markdown

 **Punctuation**

-* There should be a period at the end of every line in a bulleted list.
+* There should be a period at the end of every sentence line in a bulleted list.
+You don't need periods with lists made of  one/two-word items.
+   * Example 1 (period needed):
+       * 1. Log in to DNSimple.
+       * 2. Go to the Domain page.
+   * Example 2 (no punctuation required):
+       * 1. DNS hosting
+       * 2. DDoS Defense
+       * 3. One-click services
 * Use Oxford commas.
 * If you're not sure about that semi-colon, avoid it.
 It's just as easy to write two separate sentences, so semi-colons are often unnecessary.
 * Exclamation points are super fun... sparingly.
 Use them with discretion, and if you're not sure, don't use them at all.
 Support docs won't have much call for exclamation points.